 With MyMediTravel you can browse 2 facilities offering Hysteroscopy procedures in Thailand.
-The cheapest price available is $1,191, it's well worth the trip from United States!
+The cheapest price available is $1,191 - what are you waiting for?

 Hysteroscopy is a procedure that allows a doctor to examine the inside of a woman’s cervix and uterus in order to diagnose and treat issues, such as pelvic pain, difficulty getting pregnant and abnormal bleeding.
 It is performed using a thin and flexible tube with a camera and a light at the end called a hysteroscope, which will send an image to a monitor so your doctor can get an up-close look inside your cervix and uterus.